 Jerri’s areas of expertise include Olmstead and the Americans with Disabilities Act’s integration mandate, the overuse of guardianship, and employment and healthcare access for individuals with disabilities.
 As a person with psychiatric disabilities, Jerri is passionate about the importance of people with disabilities leading the way in developing any policies or practices that impact them.

-Jan Garrett currently serves as the Deputy Director for the Pacific ADA Center at the Public Health Institute (PHI).
+Jan Garrett (she/her) currently serves as the Deputy Director for the Pacific ADA Center at the Public Health Institute (PHI).
 She is the lead trainer, oversees all the Center’s Training and TA efforts, and approves all curricula.

 Jan has a BA from Scripps College in Claremont, California, where she graduated Phi Beta Kappa.
 She earned her Juris Doctorate from the University of Oklahoma College of Law.
 She also received an honorary Doctorate of Humane Letters from the University of Oklahoma.